BabylonJS/OldDocumentationSite/content/resources/Exporter/3DSMax_to_glTF.md

 # Conversion Standard to PBR materials

-The plugin uses core specifications of glTF, i.e. without any extension.
-This implies that only PBR materials are exported.

-To support compatibility with 3ds max Standard materials, they are converted to PBR materials based on their diffuse, specular, opacity and glossiness.
+3DS MAX Standard materials are converted to PBR materials based on their diffuse, specular, opacity and glossiness.

 [The complete algorithm is detailed here](https://github.com/bghgary/glTF/blob/gh-pages/convert-between-workflows-bjs/js/babylon.pbrUtilities.js)